telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 ### pageSize `Number`

 The number of data items per page.
+The property has no default value, that's why if paging should be used, make sure some pageSize is set.

 > The data source will page the data items client-side unless the [serverPaging](#configuration-serverPaging) option is set to `true`.